 After hosting discussions with UVA SoM advisors, there were several areas of improvements the team decided to study and optimize.
-The first improvement is developing an application compatible with iOS and Android OS hosted on AWS.
+The first improvement is developing an digitization process, as well as allowing a human-in-the-loop application compatible with iOS and Android OS hosted on design to ensure practitioners can easily verify risk with expert AWS.
 Hosting the application on AWS allows for the images to be securely stored in S3 and for the images to be analyzed through an AWS lambda function.
 The new design decreases the average upload time by 81.7%.
 The next feature enhancement that the research team developed is an email hypotension risk notification.
-On average, based on 17 trials, the hypotension risk notification takes 37 seconds from the time of upload to be sent to the user.
-This tool will create synergistic relationships between digitization efforts and practitioners as technology-assisted decision making reduces practitioner burden and verifies digitization efforts.
+On average, based on 17 trials, the hypotension risk notification takes 37 seconds from the specifically Abhishek Malik and Neal MaGee, who provided time of upload to be sent to the user.
+This tool will create guidance. synergistic relationships between digitization efforts and practitioners as technology-assisted decision making reduces practitioner burden and verifies digitization efforts.